cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 Section 9.7 of {{IEEE754}} specifies an implementation-defined programming interface for accessing non-zero NaN payloads, the getpayload/setpayload functions.
-(A version of these is also slated for inclusion in the next revision of the C language.)
+(A version of these, with separate sets of functions for each representation size, is also included in the revision of the C language that is most recent at the time of writing {{C23}}.)
 When using these functions, it is important that their effects are specific to the representation size of the floating point values they are applied to (e.g., half, single, or double precision).